pcarrenom/ECE4078_Practicals/Week06/README.md

 ## Submission

 - You should submit a copy of this week's notebook (with your solution) and your trained network before Monday Sept.
 14th 11:55pm.
 Submissions will be done through Moodle.
-- Instructions of how to save a trained network are provided in the notebook
+- Instructions on how to save a trained network are provided in the notebook
-- Your submision must follow this naming convention: [Student_ID]_Practical06.ipynb and [Student_ID]_ConvNet.pt.
+- Your submision must follow these naming conventions: [Student_ID]_Practical06.ipynb and [Student_ID]_ConvNet.pt.
 If you do not respect this convention, your submission will not be marked.
 - **Please make sure to set the ``RUN_TRAINING`` and ``FLAG_GPU`` flags to ``False`` before submitting your solution.**